Privacy

 Identity Lookup

 Services like TrueCaller, BeenVerified, and WhitePages can link your phone number to your name, address, email, relatives, and social media profiles.
-Anyone with your number can potentially discover extensive personal information about you.
+Anyone with your number can potentially discover extensive personal information about you within seconds, often for free or a small fee.

 Account Enumeration